UCF/Publications-Theme/README.md

 Notes
 =============
+The WP Issuu plugin required to execute the Issuu-provided shortcode is included in this theme as of v1.0.6.

 This theme automatically pulls publication thumbnails from Issuu based on the documentId found in the Issuu pub WordPress shortcode; PubEdition thumbnails are therefore disabled.

 Note that, unlike other Generic Theme variations, Publications in this theme are a taxonomy, NOT a custom post type!
 The Publications taxonomy groups together PubEditions, which are the individual editions of a given Publication.